 He wrote a book of short stories about Notting Hill, which of course was beginning to be a center of Third World immigration even in his time after the passage of the Labour Nationality Act in 1948.
 It was called Rotting Hill, not Notting Hill, which was a joke between him and Ezra Pound at the time.

 He did appear in many fascinating novels even by people who hated his guts, and there were quite a few of them.
-There’s a novel by Huxley, one of his Crome Yellow-type novels re-issued in the ’70s and 80s with Tamara de Lempicka covers.
+There’s a novel by Huxley, one of his Crome Yellow-type novels re-issued in the seventies and eighties with Tamara de Lempicka covers.
 There’s an Edith Sitwell novel largely forgotten today.

-Because Lewis was a fascinating character: 6 foot tall, eagle-eyed, used to wear this enormous Spanish sombrero tilted slightly to the side, used to wear a cape like Sandeman’s port, and just sweep around.
-He once had a fight in Soho Square, the one with the pagoda in it, when T. E. Hulme—who was a great man who died in the Great War and who was an ultra-Conservative theorist of modernity—made a point that Lewis didn’t agree with, so Lewis grabbed him by the throat!
-Hulme, who was an enormous Yorkshireman and had no time for any of this nonsense, picked him up, and people wore turn-ups then and he put him over the spikes in Soho Square and left him dangling there.
-Lewis said, “That pagoda always looks different when you’ve seen it upside down.”
+Because Lewis was a fascinating character: six foot tall, eagle-eyed, used to wear this enormous Spanish sombrero tilted slightly to the side, used to wear a cape like Sandeman’s port, and just sweep around.
+He once had a fight in Soho Square, the one with the pagoda in it, when T. E. Hulme—who was a great man who died in the Great War and who was an ultra-conservative theorist of modernity—made a point that Lewis didn’t agree with, so Lewis grabbed him by the throat!
+Hulme, who was an enormous Yorkshireman and had no time for any of this nonsense, picked him up—and people wore turn-ups then—and he put him over the spikes in Soho Square and left him dangling there.
+And he said, “That pagoda always looks different when you’ve seen it upside down.”

 The first book on him was by a poet called Geoffrey Grigson, who was a total fan and adored Lewis and so on.
 But Lewis insisted on writing it himself!
 Because he couldn’t trust Grigson to give him the proper hagiographical treatment.
 When Grigson included a few criticisms Lewis ripped it out of his hands and almost tried to eat it!
 He said, “Once you came up against me, peeing against my leg, I should have seen you off with a stick, Grigson!”
 That was his first biographer.